martinmatak/MySSL/README.md

 	* Decrypt the file at the client and do a diff of the original and the decrypted file to ensure that the secure file transfer was successful.

+**Notes:**

+	* Use openssl or any other security library of your choice in any form convenient to you to generate certificates and to extract public keys from certificates and also for keyed hash computation, encryption, and data integrity protection.

+	* Include print commands in your code to show :
+		* Failed verification of keyed hashes (possibly due to corruption or changes in one of the handshake messages, etc.)
+		* Successful client-server mutual authentication, key establishment, and secure data transfer.

 Using OpenSSL:
 =====